-The event started with a delay after police officers took the terrorist supporters out of the hall.
+The event started with a delay after police officers took the pro-terror individuals out of the hall.

 Turkey has long criticized the European authorities for tolerating PKK activities in the country and has pressured them to take stricter measures against the propaganda, recruitment and fundraising activities of the group.